 Redmond Square Monument

-The monument in Redmond Square, situated across from Sam McCauley Chemists and the medical centre.
-The red shop in the background was formerly a Polish food store called Polonez.
-Before that, the premises was occupied by a book store called Hughes & Hughes, which closed in February 2010 after the company went into receivership due to falling consumer demand and an inability to renegotiate its rent.
+The monument in Redmond Square.
+Visible in the background are McCauley Pharmacy and Wexford Medical Centre.
+The red shop on the left was a Polish food store called Polonez.
+Before that, the premises were occupied by a bookshop called Hughes & Hughes, which closed in February 2010 after the company went into receivership.
+In recent years, it became part of the adjoining medical centre.

 One of the plaques on the Redmond memorial statue is dedicated to William Archer Redmond and Major Willie Redmond.
 William Archer Redmond served as an MP for the Wexford borough between 1872 and 1880, while Major Willie Redmond (1861–1917) was an Irish nationalist politician and soldier who died in World War One.
 Redmond Park on Spawell Road was later opened in his memory.